 When not teaching at Central, Emily has enjoyed her time as an honor choir director and show choir judge in her home state of Iowa and around the Midwest.
 She recently earned her Master’s Degree in Educational Administration and was also named Model Teacher for the Davenport Community School District’s Teacher Leadership and Compensation System.
 In her free time, Emily enjoys traveling, reading, cooking, cycling, and spending time with her friends and family; especially her wonderful husband and show choir choreographer, Ben Schrank.
 They currently reside in Davenport, Iowa with their adorable puppies, Pacey and Frankie.

-Reid Keller is the Associate Director of Choirs at Davenport Central High School in Davenport, IA.
-Currently in his eighth year of teaching and fourth at Central, Reid co-directs the Freshman Chorus and is the conductor of The DC Men’s Choir.
+Reid Keller Reid Keller is the Assistant Choir Director at Davenport Central High School in Davenport, IA.
+Currently in his tenth year of teaching and sixth at Central, Reid co-directs the Freshman Chorus and is the conductor of The DC Men’s Choir.
 Keller also directs the 27-member show choir band, which accompanies both the preparatory and varsity show choirs.
-Under his direction, “Pit Nation” has earned numerous “Best Band” caption awards at competitions around the Midwest.
+Under his direction, “Pit Nation” has earned 11 “Best Band” caption awards at competitions around the Midwest.
 Mr. Keller also serves as Central’s Varsity Boy’s Golf Coach.
-Beginning in the fall of 2017, Reid also became Director of Choirs at Mid-City High School in Davenport.
-At M-C he directs the Mid-City Singers ensemble and teaches Music Theory.
+Beginning in the fall of 2020, Reid began teaching at Sudlow Intermediate School, Davenport Central’s main feeder.
+At Sudlow, Reid directs the Sudlow Men’s Choir, 8th Grade Choir, and 7th Grade General Music.

-Prior to arriving in Davenport, Mr. Keller taught 5-12 Vocal Music at Tri-Center Community Schools in Neola, IA (2013-2015) and 7-12 Vocal Music at Manson Northwest Webster Community Schools in Manson, IA (2011-2013).
+Prior to his current positions, Mr. Keller taught 9-12 Vocal Music at Mid City High School in Davenport (2017-2020), 5-12 Vocal Music at Tri-Center Community Schools in Neola, IA (2013-2015) and 7-12 Vocal Music at Manson Northwest Webster Community Schools in Manson, IA (2011-2013).
 He was also the Director of the Southwest Iowa Men’s Chorus based at Iowa Western Community College for two seasons.

 Reid attended Wartburg College in Waverly, IA and graduated with his degree in Music Education in 2011.
 During his time in the Wartburg Choir, he studied with Dr. Paul Torkelson, the late Professor Weston Noble, and Dr. Lee Nelson.
 Reid is an active member of the Iowa Choral Director’s Association chapter of ACDA and has been a member since 2010.
 Mr. Keller is an avid golfer, an active musician, a frequent traveler, and a passionate sports fan.
-When not teaching or coaching, Reid loves spending time with his wife of 5 years, Sarah and their beautiful daughter Nora Joy.
+When not teaching or coaching, Reid loves spending time at home with his wife of 7 years, Sarah and their goofy 4-year old, Nora.